 Like what you hear?
 We checked in with a crack team of diet pros to get you even more delicious advice.
 Click here to get healthy and happy with Top Diet Experts' #1 Weight Loss Tips.

-a Protein-Packed Lunch
+If You’re Looking for a Protein-Packed Lunch

 “Every so often when I have a long drive and can’t pack food or snacks, McDonald’s is where I go. l order a kid’s meal comprised of a hamburger, small order of fries, a bottle of water and a Cuties clementine.
 This meal has 390 calories and 13 grams of fat.” – Toby Amidor, MS, RD nutrition expert and author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day